aunnnn/AppStoreiOS11InteractiveTransition/README.md

 ```

 ### 5. Dismissing
+- Just do animation back to original cell's position.

 ### Weird Bugs
 - [ ] This is hard to explain, but there's some space on card view top edge during presentation despite constant 0 of their topAnchors. **What's weirder** is that it's already unintentionally fixed by setting a top anchor's constant to value >= 1 (or <= -1).
 Setting it to any values in the range of (-1, 1) doesn't work.